 Remove/Disable Any Ad-Blocker Browser Add-Ons

-Browser Add-Ons/Extensions can cause a number of issues, and in particular, Ad-blockers can stop a game from fully loading.
+Browser Add-Ons/Extensions can cause a number of issues, and in particular, Ad-blockers can stop an experience from fully loading.
 For more information on how to do this, please click here.

 Make Sure the Appropriate Ports are Open

 The ports that Roblox uses is dependent on the Operating System used.
 The port range is currently UDP 49152 - 65535, so keeping all these ports open should allow Roblox to connect to your router properly.